Pierre-BISCARAS/HangMan/README.md

 # HangMan Game

 This project is a hangman game coded in C language.
-At first, we launch the server with a chosen word, then a client connect to the server and the game can start !
+First, we launch the server with a chosen word, then two clients connect to the server and a game can begin for each player!

 ## Requirements